Sign up for a new account.

 Review Processes of AID Systems

 In the US, FDA’s Center for Diagnostics and Radiological Health (CDRH) reviews medical devices through one of several pathways.
 AID systems have generally been submitted as Class III medical devices which requires the entity seeking the review to submit a Premarket Approval Application (PMA).
 These applications include results of so-called pivotal studies required by FDA.
-Read A Look Inside the FDA’s Review Processes for Medical Devices to read how CDRH has revised review processes to allow for diabetes device innovation.
-Given FDA’s focus on COVID-19 diagnostics and treatments for the last 18 months, several entities noted in their communication that this reality has slowed the review and approval of AID system submissions.
+Read A Look Inside the FDA’s Review Processes for Medical Devices (https://t1dexchange.org/a-look-inside-the-fda-approval-process-for-medical-devices/) to read how CDRH has revised review processes to allow for diabetes device innovation.

 Around the globe entities work with other regulatory authorities.
 Entities may seek FDA review before doing so with other regulatory authorities or vise versa.
 For example, Medtronic’s MiniMed 780G is not yet approved in the US, but it has received CE mark in Europe and several other continents.